Jalle19/node-ffmpeg-mpegts-proxy/README.md

 * `url`: the relative URL the stream will be available on when served
 * `source`: the source URL

+The program listens to changes made to the source file and reloads it automatically whenever it is changed.
+The main idea behind this is to support source URLs that contain parameter that change frequently and need to be adapted for (e.g. session IDs).

 #### Example

 ```